mirluvams/Filter_C-MPICH/README.md

 4. The master process merges the filtered chunks and saves the result to the output image file.

 The sepia filter algorithm used is saved in the `example.c` file.

+For the second part, the program does:
+1.

 ## Limitations